 Up to five people can fit inside the Mazda3.
 The steering column tilts and telescopes.
 Instruments sit in a trio of round, recessed nacelles.
 A ratchet-type mechanism permits seat adjustment allowing the cushion and seatback to move up and down together.
 Placing the rear-suspension coil springs beneath the floor increases the hatchback's rear storage space.

 Under the Hood

-The 2.0-liter four-cylinder in the Mazda3 i develops 150 hp (145 hp in PZEV form).
-The Mazda3 s uses a 2.3-liter four-cylinder that pumps out 160 hp.
-A five-speed-manual gearbox is standard, and a four-speed-automatic transmission with a manual-shift provision is optional for the Mazda3 i.
-The 2.3-liter engine can mate with a new five-speed automatic.
+The 2.0-liter four-cylinder in the Mazda3 i has variable valve timing and develops 148 horsepower (144 hp in PZEV form).
+The Mazda3 s uses a 2.3-liter four-cylinder that pumps out 156 hp.
+A five-speed manual gearbox is standard, and a four-speed automatic transmission with a manual-shift provision is optional for the Mazda3 i.
+The 2.3-liter engine can mate with a five-speed automatic.

 The easy-to-drive Mazda3 handles more adeptly than most rivals.
 The automatic transmission delivers quick, smooth responses.
 Performance with the larger engine falls short of some sporty compacts, but it will satisfy most drivers.
 That engine is generally quiet, but it emits a fair amount of blare when pushed.
 With an easy-shifting manual gearbox and a well-behaved clutch, even the Mazda3 i with the smaller engine feels more spirited than an upper-level model with the automatic.

 Although the front seats are nicely shaped, their seatbacks are on the hard side.
 Rear legroom is limited, but foot space is good.
 Headroom is average in the rear but meager in the center position.
 Visibility is good.
 The Mazda3 instruments are difficult to see on dark days but are lit nicely at night.

 Select up to three models to compare with the 2007 Mazda Mazda3.

 Asking Price Range